amejiarosario/amejiarosario.github.io/source/_posts/2018-07-18-Data-Structures-for-Beginners-Trees-binary-search-tree-tutorial.md

 Here are some highlights of the implementation:

 - First, we search if the node exists.
-If it doesn't we return false and we are done!
+If it doesn't, we return false and we are done!
 - If the node to remove exists, then combine left and right children into one subtree.
 - Replace node to delete with the combined subtree.